markandgo/autoEaseFactor/README.md

 Dynamically adjusts ease factor on cards automatically after each rep, constantly seeking the right ease adjustment to hit a target success rate.

+WARNING: Please note I currently lack the capacity to test new patches and features.
+Very sorry, but welcome forks from anyone who can take this on.

 See: <a href="https://eshapard.github.io/anki/thoughts-on-a-new-algorithm-for-anki.html" rel="nofollow">eshapard's "Thoughts on a new algorithm for Anki</a> for the original rationale.

 Important: **You must NOT/NOT use an interval modifier in your deck options**.